koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 To build the image Packer needs AWS credentials set up.
 As this process can
 be both automated as well manual (at least at the beginning).
-I am passing credentials via enviromental variables so that Make can use the one in my env or if not present, it will generate the credentials using Vault (if deployed already).
+I am passing credentials via environmental variables so that Make can use the one in my env or if not present, it will generate the credentials using Vault (if deployed already).
 Read more about the [env variables used by packer here](https://packer.io/docs/builders/amazon.html#environment-variables).